Division 1.3 - Central Examination Office

-Examiners can supplement or change grades after saving them.
+People authorized to perform the functions "PV-Leistungserfassung" and "PV-Leistungserfassung" can supplement or change grades after saving them and marking them as "valid" within the grade correction period.
 A grade may need to be changed after a student views their exam or after an oral supplemental exam.

 Do I need to pay attention to anything when entering the grades for oral supplemental exams?

 In RWTHonline you can enter the date of the oral supplementary examination for the student concerned directly in the candidate list in the column "oral supplementary examination".
 After a successful oral supplemental exam, change the grade to 4.0, but please do not amend the assessment date, since the examination date counts.

 Can I also view results after assessments have been closed?